ressasle/kasonaops/README.md

 # Kasona Ops

 CRM & Operations tool for customer management and personalized portfolio briefing fulfillment.
+The CRM system does 1. customer management and sales for Kasona Ops

 ---